Georgia's 13th congressional district

 Georgia's 13th congressional district is a congressional district in the U.S. state of Georgia.
-The district is currently represented by Democrat David Scott, though the district's boundaries have been redrawn following the 2010 census, which granted an additional congressional seat to Georgia.
+The district is currently represented by Democrat Everton Blair following the death of Democrat David Scott in April 2026.
+The district's boundaries have been redrawn following the 2010 census, which granted Georgia an additional congressional seat.
 The first election using the new district boundaries (listed below) were the 2012 congressional elections.

 Counties and communities

 For the 119th and successive Congresses (based on the districts drawn following a 2023 court order), the district contains all or portions of the following counties and communities.